Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 is created by the endeavor, it probably falls under the heading of a Profession skill.

+### Check
-**Check:** You can practice your trade and make a decent living, earning about half your check result in gold pieces per week of dedicated work.
+You can practice your trade and make a decent living, earning about half your check result in gold pieces per week of dedicated work.
 You know how to use the tools of your trade, how to perform the craft's daily tasks, how to supervise untrained helpers, and how to handle